Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Intervals and metrics for ternary algebras

 \subsection{Abstract ternary algebras and induced metrics}

 \nu=\mu Consider a ternary algebra $(X,\nu)$ satisfying the following axioms:

-\begin{itemize} \item[(T1) \emph{Majority vote}:] $\nu(a,a,x)=\nu(a,x,a)=a$ for all $a,x\in X$; \item[(T2) \emph{Reversal}:] $\nu(a,x,b)=\nu(b,x,a)$, for all $a,x,b\in X$. \end{itemize}
+\begin{itemize} \item[(T1) \emph{Majority vote}:] $\nu(a,a,x)=\nu(a,x,a)=a$ for all $a,x\in X$; \item[(T2) \emph{Reversal}:] $\nu(a,x,b)=\nu(b,x,a)$ for all $a,x,b\in X$. \end{itemize}

-While classically it is natural to think of the ternary operator $\nu$ as furnishing a notion of betweenness, whereby $c$ lies between $a, b$ if and only if $\nu(a,c,b)=c$, this definition is not well adapted to the coarse world, where statements are typically true up to controlled distortion.
-Regarding the operation $x\mapsto \nu(a,x,b)$ as a projection, which realises our definition of interval as the range of the projection, is better suited to this environment.
+Classically it is natural to think of the ternary operator $\nu$ as furnishing a notion of betweenness, whereby $c$ lies between $a, b$ if and only if $\nu(a,c,b)=c$.
+This definition is not well adapted to the coarse world, where statements are typically true up to controlled distortion.
+Regarding the operation $x\mapsto \nu(a,x,b)$ instead as providing a projection onto the interval $[a,b]=\{\mu(a,x,b)\mid x\in X\}$ is better suited to this environment.

-Axiom (T1) ensures that the interval $[a,a]=\{a\}$ and axiom (T2) that $[a,b]=[b,a]$, and these axioms together are a slight weakening of axioms (M1) and (M2) for a (coarse) median algebra.
+Axiom (T1) ensures that the interval $[a,a]$ is the singleton $\{a\}$ while axiom (T2) ensures that $[a,b]=[b,a]$.
+These axioms together are a slight weakening of axioms (M1) and (M2) for a (coarse) median algebra.

 \begin{ex} Let $\Gamma$ be a connected graph and for any $a,b,x\in V(\Gamma)$ choose a vertex, denoted $\nu(a,x,b)$, which lies on an edge geodesic from $a$ to $b$ and minimises distance to $x$ among all such choices.
 Clearly we can do so to satisfy axiom (T2), while axiom (T1) is immediate.
 With this definition of the ternary operator, the interval $[a,b]$ is exactly the set of vertices on edge geodesics from $a$ to $b$. \end{ex}